ByAUJay

 Practical Tips:

-- Provide real-time status updates for cross-chain transactions
+- Offer real-time updates on the status of cross-chain transactions

 UX in Rollups